-After one semester with this new subject, the Vinser from Vinschool Central Park Secondary School enjoyed a meaningful and exciting day for their semester-end personal inquiry reports.
-Here are some very special comments from Vinser about this interesting subject.
+After one semester with this new subject, the Vinsers from Vinschool Central Park Secondary School enjoyed a meaningful and exciting day for their semester-end personal inquiry reports.
+Here are some very special comments from Vinsers about this interesting subject.

-For Secondary School Vinser, different grades learn about different things in GCED: “Poverty and Hunger reduction” for Grade 6, “Climate change” for Grade 7, and “Equality and Inequality reduction” and “Sustainable economic development” – very hot global issues – for Grades 8 and 9.
-How do Vinser approach GCED?
+For Secondary School Vinsers, different grades learn about different things in GCED: “Poverty and Hunger reduction” for Grade 6, “Climate change” for Grade 7, and “Equality and Inequality reduction” and “Sustainable economic development” – very hot global issues – for Grades 8 and 9.
+How do Vinsers approach GCED?

-During Semester 1, the issues are not only “big”, but also seen in five ways, including Global Mindedness, Systems Thinking, Information Criticality, Innovation, and Collaboration for thorough approach and analysis.
+During Semester 1, the issues are not only “big”, but also seen in five ways, including Global Mindedness, Systematic Thinking, Information Criticality, Innovation, and Collaboration for thorough approach and analysis.

 The complete personal inquiry process involves three steps: selecting inquiries, finding out the answers, and delivering a presentation.
-Using the five different ways of exploring the main issue, Vinser can figure out the answers to their own questions.
+Using the five different ways of exploring a main issue, Vinsers can figure out the answers to their own questions.

-By completing the Personal Inquiry presentation, Vinser have finished their research and got themselves ready for teamwork in the action phase – running a project in Semester II to benefit the community.
+By completing the personal inquiry presentation, Vinsers have finished their research and got themselves ready for teamwork in the action phase – running a project in Semester II to benefit the community.
 This will help to keep students thinking about their responsibility for the community and the society, to understand the matters deeply, and to always improve their own knowledge.